Bulgarian national garb

+The Bulgarian national garb is a symbolic part of Bulgarian culture.
+It conveys information about the person wearing it via embroidery of diverse symbols.
+The garbs are usually in bright colors, but black leather is also used.

 History

 The Bulgarian national garbs appear from the Bulgarian National Revival to the middle of 20th century.
 The women's costume are composed of: pinafore, skirt, buckles, apron, Bulgarian jewelry and others.
 The men's costume are composed of: full-bottomed breeches, girdle, vest, shirt and others.
 During the Bulgarian National Revival Bulgarians manufactured themselves the Bulgarian national garb.